lobosstudios/xwiki_urlrewrite/README.md

-# xwiki_urlrewrite - XWiki Docker Image with Short URLs
+# xwiki_urlrewrite - Build an XWiki Docker Image with Short URLs Enabled

 This is an update to the original work at **Horten-Folkeverksted/xwiki_urlrewrite**.
 The original repo has been archived, with no commits for at least two years (as of today's date - 2023-06-29).